zafarD/MyWork/README.md

   - 🌱 I’m currently learning JAVA SE ; MySQL; DataSturcture And algorithm;
 - 💞️ I’m looking to collaborate on Solving Question.
 - 📫 How to reach me rafazafar2618@gmail.com
-- check branches for different problem
+- check branches for different problem solution

 <!---
 zafarD/zafarD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.